 In the midst of a severe economic depression, Lyon wrote ads, raised money, convinced businessmen to support her, created a curriculum, selected the school’s location, oversaw construction of the building, hired teachers, and chose students.
 She was ridiculed for her ambition and told she was wasting her time.
 In spite of the hard economic times, she was able to persuade wealthy, influential men to back her college for women.
-In addition to securing financial backing, Lyon designed the building the school would be housed in and developed the curriculum.

 On November 8, 1837, Lyon opened Mount Holyoke Female Seminary to its first 80 students.
 They were required to take seven courses in science and mathematics before graduating.
 Lyon introduced laboratory experiments, a novel idea in women’s education, and field trips to collect specimens of plants and rocks.